All form data, including information entered by your subscriber, can be passed to your thank you pages either:

 How to Pass Form Data to the Confirmation Success Page

 If you'd like to have form data passed to the page subscribers see after clicking on the confirmation link, follow these steps.

-- Scroll down to the "Confirmation success page" section (learn more about using a custom success page).
-Check the box labeled "Personalize your custom success page with subscriber information".
+- Scroll down to the "Confirmation Success Page" section (learn more about using a custom success page).
+Enable the toggle labeled "Personalize success page with subscriber information."